phylyc/gpldiff/README.md

 The required documentation files for this package needs to be generated before this package can be installed using `devtools`.
+After cloning this repository, navigate to the directory of the cloned repository within R, do the following:

 ```
 library(devtools)